Streb nearly holes out in a playoff to win at Sea Island

 Kisner did well to get in the playoff after starting five shots back.
 He made five birdies in 10 holes, including a pitch from thick rough in the middle of a sandy waste area to tap-in range on the par-5 seventh.
 He caught Streb with a 6-foot birdie on the 13th hole, and stayed in the game with an 18-foot par putt from the fringe on the next hole.

-Streb missed a pair of 5-footers on the back nine, one for par and another for birdie on the par-5 15th, but he delivered the key shots when he needed.
-One of them was his 6-iron on the 17th.
-The shot he’ll remember is the pitching wedge he nearly jarred that gave him the victory.
+Streb missed a pair of 5-footers on the back nine, but he delivered the key shots when he needed.
+The one he’ll remember is the pitching wedge he nearly jarred that gave him the victory.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.